 Features my essay ‘Woodcuts and Witches’, on how the image of the witch – complete with pointy hat, broomstick, and cauldron – was created and popularised through the reproduction of early modern woodcuts.

 Abraxas No. 2 offers over 200 pages of essays, poetry, interviews and art.
 Features Alan Moore, Mark Titchner and Ira Cohen.
 Fulgur redefined what an esoteric press was capable of with their Abraxas series.
 200 copies of a cloth-bound, deluxe edition, with a silkscreen print, were also printed.

 Contains my 10,000 word essay ‘Brion Gysin: Shaman of the Beat Hotel’.

 Luminous Screen is the second Special Issue of Abraxas.
 It is a collection of essays commissioned by guest editor Jack Sargeant that seek to explore the impact of esotericism on cinema.

 Features my essay ‘Experiments in Film and Magic: The Phantasmagoria of William S. Burroughs and Brion Gysin’.

-Topics include William Burroughs and Brion Gysin, Decadence, esotericism, alcohol, higher mathematics, modern art, and illustration.
+Topics include William Burroughs and Brion Gysin, Decadence, witches, alcohol, higher mathematics, modern art, and the seventeenth century.

-I've occasionally contributed to some academic journals and – at the other end of the scale – some very niche, deluxe, editions for esoteric presses.
+I’ve occasionally contributed to some academic journals and – at the other end of the scale – some very niche, deluxe, books for esoteric presses.

 When I worked as an editor at British Library Publishing, I became fascinated by their collection of early modern pamphlets and wrote a book on 17th-century woodcuts – which are far more interesting than they sound.
 This was shortlisted for a British Book Design and Production Award.